rumkin/singular/README.md

 Singular is modular applications boilerplate.
-It used for dependency injection in angular-like way with dependency resolving.
-It simplifies asynchronous initialization and lazy initialization.
+It's using for dependency injection in angular-like way with dependency resolving and asynchronous lazy initialization.

 ##Installation